conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 Type: `string`

 Version number of the up-coming release.
-This value is **mandatory**.
+This argument is **mandatory**.

 #### context